 Omega-3 fats that are found in fish oil nourish the hair by thickening it and reducing inflammation that leads to hair loss.

 Foods that are rich in this specific fish oil are salmon, tuna, mackerel, white fish, and sardines.
-If you unable to get enough omega-3 foods through diet alone, take a high quality fish oil supplement to reduce the inflammation that results in hair loss.
+If you are unable to get enough omega-3 foods through diet alone, take a high-quality fish oil supplement to reduce the inflammation that results in hair loss.

 Biotin and vitamin B5 are alternative treatments for thinning hair.
 Biotin benefits the hair by rebuilding damaged shingles, while vitamin B5 stimulates hair growth by supporting the adrenal glands.